briandunn/sillyscope/README.md

 [Sillyscope](https://briandunn.github.io/sillyscope/)
 -----------------------------------------------------

-An osciliscope that draws each of the [12 tones](https://en.wikipedia.org/wiki/Equal_temperament#Twelve-tone_equal_temperament) as a seprate color.
+An osciliscope that draws each of the [12 tones](https://en.wikipedia.org/wiki/Equal_temperament#Twelve-tone_equal_temperament) as a distinct color.

 Fun for visualizing the interplay of the frequencies of a chord.